doubleedesign/simple-document-portal/tests/README.md

 These use a real browser to test the plugin's functionality in a minimal WordPress installation as a typical user would.

+### Structure

+The seemingly redundant `./tests/E2E/tests/E2E` structure is due to Pest expecting test files to be in a `tests/` directory, with test types within that.
+The `./tests/E2E` directory has its own Pest instance and configuration designed to ensure that the Laravel libraries used for browser testing are not loaded for other types of tests, so we have to treat `./tests/E2E` as the Pest project root for those tests (as opposed to the overall project root used for the other tests).

+The custom test case class, `DuskTestCase`, is in `src` so we can use PSR-4 autoloading for it.
+Pest tests themselves should not be namespaced, so that's...that's kinda what's going on with the structure there.

 ### Prerequisites

 - Local WordPress installation with: